-- Your Credit History - How long have you had credit?
+- Credit History - How long have you had credit?

-Did you know?
-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Can I raise my FICO score?
+Can I improve my FICO score?

-Know your FICO score
+Getting your credit score

-Want to know more about credit scores?
+Want to know more about your FICO score?
 Give us a call at (512) 335-7800.